 What if I’m at fault in an accident and my customers are injured?

-Rideshare insurance through Progressive
+Rideshare coverage through Progressive

 We offer affordable ridesharing insurance as an add-on to your personal auto policy in most states.
-In the states where a rideshare endorsement on your personal policy isn’t available, we can help you obtain a commercial policy.
+In the states where a rideshare endorsement on your personal policy isn’t available, we can help you obtain a commercial auto policy.

 Current Progressive customers

-Call us at 866-749-7436 and a licensed professional will let you know if you can add rideshare insurance to your personal auto policy or if you need a commercial policy.
+Call us at 1-866-749-7436 and a licensed professional will let you know if you can add rideshare insurance to your personal auto policy or if you need a commercial policy.